 Both mediation and collaborative divorce tend to avoid the long-term scars that result from traditional divorce, which is an important consideration for spouses with children and extended families.

-Give Attorney Taylor a call at 860-799-733 EXT 103 or email ktaylor@mccarthyandtaylor.com
+Attorney Taylor can be reached at 860-799-7333 EXT 103 or ktaylor@mccarthyandtaylor.com

 Admitted to Bar: